-If you’re someone who didn’t realize that you’ve been practising narcissistic leadership on others all this while, then now is always a good time to change, especially if it involves the mental and emotional well-being of others as well.
+If you didn’t realize you’ve been practicing narcissistic leadership on others all this while, then now is always a good time to change, especially if it involves the mental and emotional well-being of others.

-Narcissistic leaders are self-absorbed, and hold beliefs of entitlement & superiority even while seemingly “humble” in appearance.
-However, their dead giveaway is that they easily get emotional and become rather aggressive in the face of criticism or conflicting opinions, regardless if it’s constructive.
-They’re inclined to validate their self-worth further by derogating others; lying, manipulating, gaslighting, and becoming abusive.
+Narcissistic leaders are self-absorbed and hold beliefs of entitlement and superiority, even while some are seemingly “kind” in appearance.
+However, their dead giveaway is that they easily get emotional and become rather aggressive in the face of criticism or conflicting opinions, regardless if it’s constructive or not.
+They’re inclined to validate their self-worth further by derogating others, lying, manipulating, gaslighting, and becoming abusive.
 It’s a mental condition they have little or no control over and can’t help being the way they are.

-If you’re a narcissist, and you’re happy with it, then this advice is going to be meaningless and useless to you.
-But if you’re not happy with it, therapy might help you develop coping strategies.
-And if you’re not a narcissist, but after reading this, you realize you have been practicing narcissistic leadership on others all this while, then now is always a good time to change, especially if it involves the mental and emotional well-being of others as well.
+If you’re a narcissist and happy with it, then this advice will be meaningless and useless to you.
+However, if you’re not happy with it, therapy might help you develop coping strategies.
+And if you’re not a narcissist, but after reading this, you realize you have been practicing narcissistic leadership on others all this while, then now is always a good time to change, especially if it involves the mental and emotional well-being of others.

 Listening: First competence of leadership

 First and foremost, you will need to understand that leadership is also about being open to criticism, not just giving it.
 You’ll grow to become a better leader when you’re ready to become a better listener, even if opinions from others conflict with yours.
-If you digest opinions carefully, without allowing your ego to get in the way, you may find some gold nuggets in them to benefit you instead of just “blowing it all up” by immediately reacting to them.
+If you digest opinions carefully, without allowing your ego to get in the way, you may find some gold nuggets to benefit you instead of just “blowing your top” by immediately reacting angrily to them.

 Learning to make it safe for people to tell you the truth

-Feedback and suggestions from others, even an offer to help, including from your own team members either in a group or from an individual may not always be in the context of what you like to hear, but they can be constructive coming from people who care for what is right and for what is just.
-If this makes you feel inadequate or less wise as a person simply because it came from your subordinates instead of your bosses, then you have a problem.
+Feedback and suggestions from others, even an offer to help, including from your team members either in a group or from an individual, may not always be in the context of what you like to hear, but they can be constructive coming from people who care for what is right and for what is just.
+If this makes you feel inadequate or less wise of a person simply because it came from your subordinates instead of your bosses, then you have a serious problem.